Contains the active ingredient galantamine (as galantamine hydrobromide)

 ringing in the ears

-dehydration (sometimes severe) - thirst, lack of fluids
+dehydration (sometimes severe); thirst or lack of fluids

 hallucinations (seeing, feeling or hearing things that are not there)